- Academic Technology

 From its inception, Panopto was designed to make the lecture recording process as simple as possible.
 Teachers simply click the big red RECORD button in the Panopto software — that’s it.
 Panopto records video and ingests presentation slides, then automatically uploads the lecture into a centralized “Campus YouTube” where each recording is made fully searchable and encoded for playback on any laptop, tablet, or mobile phone.

-It’s not just teachers that value Panopto’s ease of use and interactive features — the software has been shown to have a positive impact on engagement and achievement for students as well.
+It’s not just teachers who value Panopto’s ease of use and interactive features—the software has also been shown to positively impact student engagement and achievement.
 In 2011, students at Winston-Salem University saw an increase in exam scores after introducing a blended learning model using Panopto.

-If you’re curious how you can use video for blended learning at your institution, contact us to request a free, full-featured trial.
+If you’re curious about how you can use video for blended learning at your institution, contact us to request a free, full-featured demo.